Thoughtscript/x_team_build_tool_round_up/parcel/parcel.config.md

 # Build

-The core difference here from Webpack 4 is that we directly set the `index.js` file as a `script.scr` rather than the compiled bundle.
+The core difference here from `webpack 4` is that we directly set the `index.js` file as a `script.scr` rather than the compiled bundle.

 In other words:
 ```html
     <script src="../reactAppSrc/index.js"></script>
 ```
-rather than what we'd normally do with Webpack:
+rather than what we'd normally do with `webpack`:
 ```html
     <script src="built/vendor.min.js"></script>
     <script src="built/built.min.js"></script>